RobloxScripterFR/TrollFizz/README.md

 A zip file containing 2 exes made in python

 Alright BEFORE you download these, be ready.
 Dont use these on a host machine, use on a vm.
-There are two TrollFizz files
+There are four TrollFizz files in total I have made SO FAR.

 -Trollfizz